 Silly question, right?
 Porn exists because people like to watch it.
 If people didn’t like to watch it, no one would make any money producing it.

-But stay with me on this one.
-Why do people like to watch others having sex?
-That’s a more interesting question.
+But here’s a more interesting question: Why do people like to watch others having sex?
 After all, if I’m hungry I don’t get any pleasure from watching someone else eat dinner.
 Why should sex be different?